Arkansas Tech University adds degree for social media content creators, influencers

-Starting in the Fall 2023 semester, the digital content creation major became available for students at Arkansas Tech University.
+The Bachelor of Arts in Digital Content Creation degree became available at Arkansas Tech University this semester.

-Some might think this degree is about getting millions of followers, but educators said it is more about combining the creative with the business side of social media and might be the most practical degree they are offering in the Mass Communications Department.
+Some might think this is about getting millions of followers, but educators said it is more about combining the creative with the business side of social media and might be the most practical degree they are offering in the Mass Communication Department.

-Dr. David Eshelman is the department head for Communications & Media Studies at ATU and he noted that the education landscape is changing to keep up with the technological revolution.
+Dr. David Eshelman is the department head for Communication & Media Studies at ATU and he noted that the education landscape is changing to keep up with the technological revolution.

 “I don’t think any of us predicted our entire lives would be contained in our pockets,” Eshelman said.